 Bachelor of Arts in Modern Jewish Studies

-To ensure a useful and meaningful university experience, all majors must consult an advisor regularly as they progress through the degree program.
-Students are also advised to consult with the University’s Advising Center for information about General Education and other University requirements, as well as the Student Achievement and Resource Center in the College of Liberal & Creative Arts: lca.sfsu.edu/academics/student-achievement-and-resource-center.
+To ensure a useful and meaningful university experience, all majors must consult any one of the department's faculty advisors regularly as they progress through the degree program.
+Students are also advised to consult with the Advising Resource Center (ARC) for information about General Education and other University degree requirements (https://advisinglca.sfsu.edu/).

 Modern Jewish Studies (B.A.) — 30 units

 The Bachelor’s Degree in Modern Jewish Studies requires a total of 30 units.
 All Modern Jewish Studies majors are expected to take 12 units from the Core Courses, three units of a Culminating Experience, 12 units of Electives, and three units in a GWAR course.

 Twelve units of complementary studies are required of all candidates for the Bachelor’s Degree in Modern Jewish Studies.
 These units are courses that have a prefix other than JS and that are not cross-listed with Jewish Studies.
 One of the recommended ways to fulfill this requirement is to take four Hebrew language courses.

 - Courses that fulfill the Core and Culminating Experience requirements must be taken for a letter grade.
 CR/NC grading is not accepted for Core and Culminating Experience courses.

 - Students must earn a grade of C or better in their selected GWAR designated course, and a C– or better in all other required degree courses.

 Major Core (12 units)

 |JS/I R/PLSI 430||Israeli Democracy: Politics, Institutions, and Society||3|

 |JS/CWL 437/ENG 533||Holocaust and Literature||3|